Domaine de Saje, Châteauneuf-du-Pape

 |Founded||The Mathieu family is one of the oldest in the village, going back to the 16th century.
 Domaine de Saje was founded in 2015.|

 Jérôme’s inheritance amounted to 9.4 hectares of which 7.4 (just over 23 acres across 26 parcels) is in Châteauneuf-du-Pape, with 2 hectares (five acres divided into two parcels) in appellation Côtes du Rhône.
 The Châteauneuf holdings are spread all over the appellation in various exposures, elevations, and soils.
 In the traditional manner, most are based on Grenache but are co-planted with many other varieties, adding up to all 13 permitted varietals.
 Each parcel is harvested en masse and fermented.
-As a result, Jérôme enjoys a great deal of diversity with terroir and grape variety, arguably giving his wines an additional measure of complexity.
-It’s worth noting as well that such diversity mitigates against high levels of alcohol in the wine (field blends need to be harvested at an average level of ripeness, whereas single-varietal parcels can easily be picked at an advanced level of ripeness tailored to a given varietal if so chosen).
+As a result, Jérôme enjoys a great deal of diversity with terroir and grape variety, which gives his wines an additional measure of complexity while also mitigating against high levels of alcohol in the wine (field blends need to be harvested at an average level of ripeness, whereas single-varietal parcels can easily be picked at an advanced level of ripeness tailored to a given varietal if so chosen).

 Thanks to Jeff Bramwell for the shot from Châteauneuf vines looking across the Plain de Dieu to the Dentelles – foreground, left – and to Mt.
 Ventoux beyond; and for the bottle shot below.